jhudson8/react-backbone/README.md

 If a component does not contain a ```getValue``` method but does contain a ```modelPopulate``` method (by including the ```modelPopulate``` mixin), the modelPopulate method on that component will be called as well with the attributes applied to the parent component's model.

+If a model is provided, the attributes will be set on it as long as they pass model validation.
 ```
     React.create.Class({
       mixins: ['modelPopulate'],

       render: function() {
         // return a form with react-backbone input fields
       },